-The Randall’s Island Park Alliance’s Edible Education program offers free educational activities at RIPA’s Urban Farm to students of all ages, in partnership with local schools and groups, as well as through RIPA’s free summer camps.
-The Urban Farm and outdoor kitchen give students a deeper understanding of how their food is grown, plant and soil health, and the need for nutritious food in our community.
-The variety of classes offered achieve these learning goals through fostering meaningful student interaction with the farm’s plentiful assortment of fresh grown vegetables and fruits, compost, rice paddies, and even chickens.
+The Randall’s Island Park Alliance’s Edible Education program offers free educational activities at RIPA’s Urban Farm to students of all ages (grades K – 12), in partnership with local schools and groups, as well as through RIPA’s free summer camps.
+The Urban Farm and outdoor kitchen give students a deeper understanding of soil biodiversity, how food is grown and the need for nutritious food in our community.
+The variety of classes offered allow students to foster meaningful student interaction with the farm’s plentiful assortment of fresh grown vegetables and fruits, compost, rice paddies, and even chickens.
 This positive space for hands-on learning allows students to explore aspects of their ecosystem and to harvest, cook, and eat a communal meal together, all while adhering to academic standards in the life sciences.

 Lessons adapt to seasonal changes, as well as to what is available in the Farm at the time of the field trip; however, classes can be tailored to the needs of teachers and developed to align with what students are learning in the classroom.
 All three options also adhere to New York State Scope and Sequence along with Common Core Standards.